nodejs/node/doc/api/stream.md

 Use of `readable.push('')` is not recommended.

-Pushing a zero-byte string, `Buffer` or `Uint8Array` to a stream that is not in object mode has an interesting side effect.
+Pushing a zero-byte string, `Buffer`, `TypedArray`, or a `DataView` to a stream that is not in object mode has an interesting side effect.
 Because it *is* a call to [`readable.push()`][stream-push], the call will end the reading process.
 However, because the argument is an empty string, no data is added to the readable buffer so there is nothing for a user to consume.

 ### `highWaterMark` discrepancy after calling `readable.setEncoding()`